AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 ### Dependencies {#dependencies}

 The `<dependencyManagement>` section of the parent POM defines all of the dependencies and versions of APIs that are used in the project.
-Versions should be managed in the Parent POM and sub-modules like Core and UI.apps should not include any version information.
+Versions should be managed in the Parent POM.
+Sub-modules like core and ui.apps should not include any version information.

 #### Uber-Jar {#uber-jar}